-These products ship on wet ice and storage at 2-8 °C is recommended.
-The products may be used for at least 1 year when stored as indicated.
-Several days exposure to ambient temperatures will not reduce the activity of the enzymes.
+The NDEGLY Kit ships on wet ice and storage at 2-8 °C is recommended.
+This kit may be used for at least 1 year when stored as indicated.
+Several days exposure to ambient temperatures will not reduce the activity of the enzymes in this kit.